-There is no relationship more important to a child than the ones with their parents.
+There is no relationship more important to a child than those with their parents.
 A good parent-child bond is a strong foundation upon which your child can better explore and understand the world around them, as well as explore and understand themselves.
 Like any other relationship, it takes work to build.

 Whether you’re a single parent, live under the same roof as their other parent, or are separated or divorced, here are six meaningful ways to strengthen your relationship with your child.

-How to Strengthen Your Relationship With Your Child
+How to Strengthen Your Relationship with Your Child

 1. Play Together